Data Security and Protection Policy Template

 The company must restrict access to confidential and sensitive data to protect it from being lost or compromised in order to avoid adversely impacting our customers, incurring penalties for non-compliance and suffering damage to our reputation.
 At the same time, we must ensure users can access data as required for them to work effectively.

 It is not anticipated that this policy can eliminate all malicious data theft.
-Rather, its primary objective is to increase user awareness and avoid accidental loss scenarios, so it outlines the requirements for data leakage prevention.
+Rather, its primary objective is to increase user awareness and avoid accidental loss scenarios, so it outlines the requirements for data breach prevention.

 2.1 In Scope